harryyeh/chef-nsupdate/README.md

 ## Platform:

-The cookbook aims to be platform independant, but is tested on Ubuntu 12.04.
+The cookbook aims to be platform independent, but is tested on Ubuntu 12.04.

 # USAGE: